azavea/azavea-branding-guide/_pages/identity/open-source.md

 %}

 ### Elevator pitch
+{% include copy-paste.html
-> Plan for the future with reliable data.
+  description = "Plan for the future with reliable data.
 Our Lab interface lets you experiment with different models and scenarios for universally-recognized temperature and precipitation indicators.
-Access the same data for your research and application development through our API.
+Access the same data for your research and application development through our API."
+%}

 ### Tagline
+{% include copy-paste.html
-> Climate change data made easy.
+  description = "Climate change data made easy."
+%}